Research Groups

 The Corpus Linguistics Research Group meets regularly to discuss foundational issues in corpus linguistics methodologies, explore current trends and research issues in corpus-based language studies, and pursue shared research goals and interests as determined by the group.
 The goal of this research group is to bring together members of the ISU community with a shared interest in corpus linguistics methods regardless of experience level, bringing together faculty and students to mutually benefit from scholarly exploration and skill development.
 The group considers (a) foundational issues such as corpus design and compilation along with implications for ISU corpus projects; (b) technological issues such as program/tool development and evaluation; and (c) corpus-based skill development through hands-on demonstrations and workshops.
 The group also provides workshopping opportunities for members to collaborate and provide feedback on projects, conference proposals, and presentations.

-Language Assessment Research Group
+Language Assessment Research Group (LARG)

 Pronunciation (PROG)